-Consumption tax withheld by the Company on sales of products and services is not included in the amount of net sales in the statement of income.
-Consumption tax borne by the Company on purchases of goods and services and on expenses is also not included in the related amounts in the statement of income.
-For the fiscal year ended March 31, 2013, the consumption tax borne by the Company that could not be fully deducted from the consumption tax withheld was recognized as an expense.
+Consumption tax withheld by the Company on sales of products and services is not included in the amount of net sales in the non-consolidated statement of income.

-Notes to the non-consolidated balance sheet (Millions of yen)

-1. Accumulated depreciation of property, plant and equipment 466,745

-2. Contingent liabilities for guarantee

-Employee's housing loan 10

-3. Accounts receivable due from and payable due to subsidiaries and affil iates:

-Short-term accounts receivable 96,181

-Long-term accounts receivable 8,377

-Short-term accounts payable 77,251

-Notes to the non-consolidated statement of income

-Transactions with subsidiaries and affiliates: (Millions of yen)

-Sales ,

-Purchases ,

-Transactions of non-operating nature 35,375

-Notes to the non-consolidated statement of changes in net assets

-Type and numbers of treasury stocks as of March 31, 2013 Common stock 7,190,226 shares

-Deferred taxes

-Factors of deferred tax assets and liabilities:

-(Millions of yen)

-Deferred tax assets

-Loss on valuation of stocks of subsidiaries and affiliates 4,955

-Depreciation and amortization 4,284

-Unsettled accounts receivable and payable 2,361

-Accrued bonuses 1,721

-Maintenance cost 1,502

-Accrued enterprise taxes 472

-Others 13,495

-Deferred tax assets subtotal 28,792

-Valuation allowance (6,357)

-Deferred tax assets total 22,434

-Deferred tax liabilities

-Unrealized gains/losses on available-for-sale securities 6,262

-Reserve for reduction entry of fixed assets 990

-Reserve for special depreciation 123

-Others 28

-Deferred tax liabilities total 7,404

-Net deferred tax assets 15,030
+Notes to non-consolidated balance sheet 1.
+Accumulated depreciation of property, plant and equipment (Millions of yen) 485,554 2.
+Contingent liabilities: Employee housing loans 8 3.
+Accounts receivable due from and payable due to subsidiaries and aff.
+Short-term accounts receivable Long-term accounts receivable Short-term accounts payable 91,600 7,569 Notes to non-consolidated statement of income Transactions with subsidiaries and affiliates: Sales Purchases Non-operating transactions 359,535 Notes to non-consolidated statement of changes in net assets Type and number of treasury stock as of March 31, 2014 6.412.006.1 Common stock - 6,413,086 shares Deferred taxes Components of deferred tax assets and liabilities: Deferred tax assets: (Milli- ons of yen) Loss on valuation of stocks of subsidiaries and affiliates Depreciation and amortization Unsettled accounts receivable and payable Maintenance costs Accrued bonuses Accrued enterprise taxes Other Subtotal Valuation allowance Total deferred tax assets Deferred tax liabilities: Unrealized gains on available-for-sale securities 4,955 4,555 2,689 1,982 1,647 1,645 14,627 32,103 (6,357) 25,745 Reserve for reduction entry for fixed assets Reserve for special depreciation Other Total deferred tax liabilities Net deferred tax assets 963 137 30 7,549 18,196